What Is the Grant Writing Process? The 8 Steps I Follow

 Introduction or Statement of Need

-Here you introduce yourself as well as summarize your topic for readers.
+Here you introduce yourself and summarize your topic and anticipated outcomes for readers.
 The first few paragraphs set up your story: who are you?
 What do you want to accomplish that no one else can?
-Grant funding organizations will love to find out if your project is suitable enough to achieve parts of their mission.

 Literature Review